The Warship and Workhorse of the Athenian Empire

 Olympias By the Numbers

 - Oars: 170, based on ancient texts.
-Reconstruction proposes 3 files of rowers on each side, fewer rowers on bottom than top
+Reconstruction proposes 3 files of rowers on each side, with fewer rowers on bottom than top

 - Dimensions: 37m (121 ft) long, beam (maximum width) 5.5m (18ft)